szufix/mapel/index.rst

   : optional, string; name of the file that contains the order in which the points should appear.

 values
   : optional, string; name of the file that contains alpha values.
+The file should be in *exp_name/controler/* folder.

 coloring
   : optional, string; color in which all the points should appear.
 If set to "intervals" then it will color all points from [0.8,1] red, [0.6,0.8) orange, [0.4,0.6) yellow, [0.2,0.4) green, [0,0.2) blue.